-Place your solutions to questions 1-3 in the provided hw2_python.py file, and the solution to question 4 in hw2_scheme.scm.
-Write your answers to question 5 in a PDF file named hw2.pdf.
+Place your solutions to questions 1 and 2 in the provided hw2_python.py file, and the solution to question 3 in hw2_scheme.scm.
 Submit hw2_python.py and hw2_scheme.scm to the autograder before the deadline.
-Submit hw2.pdf to Gradescope before the deadline.
-Be sure to register your partnership on the autograder and Gradescope if you are working with a partner.
+Be sure to register your partnership on the autograder if you are working with a partner.